 Skip to main content

-Deploy Resoto to Amazon Web Services with Cloud Development Kit
+Deploy Resoto to AWS with Cloud Development Kit

 We provide a CDK construct to simplify the deployment of Resoto to AWS.